-(2) Proposals for grants in excess of \$100,000 must contain a certification that no part of the funda requested will be used for labbying.
-Conjugate the certification form.
-Form DI - the funds requested will be used for lobbying.
-Copies of the certification form, Form DI-1963, can be obtained from the Regional Offices.

-(3) Recipients of grants in excess of \$100,000 must file a disclosure form on lobbying - activities conducted with other than Federal appropriated funds.
+(2) Proposals for grants in excess of \$100,000 must contain a certification that no part of - (2) Proposals for grants in excess of \$100,000 must contain a certification that no part of the funds requested will be used for lobbying.
+Copies of the certification form, Form DI-1963, can be obtained from the Regional Offices. - (3) Recipients of grants in excess of \$100,000 must file a disclosure form on lobbying activities conducted with other than Federal appropriated funds.
 Form SF-LLL and SF-LLL-A, Continuation Sheet, shall be used for this purpose.
 Copies of the forms can be obtained from the Regional Office.